U.S. Stocks Fall as Treasury Yields Keep Dropping

 Some analysts are wary that slowing economic growth will curtail earnings growth moving forward, limiting stock-market gains.
 Profit growth for S&P 500 companies is expected to slow this year and fall in the first quarter from a year earlier.

 Southwest Airlines said Wednesday it expects lower sales in the current quarter as a result of 9,400 flight cancellations and tepid demand.
-Shares still added 1.5%.
+Shares still added 2.3%.
+Other airline stocks also climbed, supporting the industrial sector.

-European stocks edged lower, with the Stoxx Europe 600 falling 0.2%.
+European stocks edged higher, with the Stoxx Europe 600 advancing 0.3%.
 Volatility in Turkish markets continued ahead of local elections later this week, with the Turkish lira falling against the dollar and the country's main stock index sliding more than 5%.

 Earlier, Hong Kong's Hang Seng gained 0.6%, while Japan's Nikkei 225 slid 0.2%.